 The Resurgence Of Electric Cars In Recent Years!

 Companies with a strong vision for cleaner form of transportation have led to the renaissance of EV’s.
-Toyota and Nissan are two such automobile manufacturers.
-Other stakeholders, including governments, climate groups, manufacturers and various associations have also led to the rapid increase in the adoption of electric vehicles.
-All these stakeholders share a common purpose: reduce pollution by using lower emission electric cars.
+Tesla, Toyota and Nissan are three such automotive manufacturers (OEMs).
+Other stakeholders, including governments, climate groups, manufacturers and various associations have also contributed to the rapid increase in the adoption of electric vehicles.
+All these stakeholders share a common purpose: reduce pollution by using lower emission electric cars and lower the negative impact on our environment, as a result of road transportation.

 Are We Going Full Circle In Regards To Cars?